Good afternoon everyone.

 That comeback should not be slowed by foreign manufacturers and domestic importers who seek a competitive advantage by sacrificing safety.

-Any company—domestic or foreign—seeking to do business in our marketplace should adhere to the same performance standards.
+Any company - domestic or foreign - seeking to do business in our marketplace should adhere to the same performance standards.
 I believe that American manufacturers deserve a level playing field.

 Exporters who do not achieve safety at the source are on notice that they face a CPSC that is standing guard on the front lines.

-Well-trained port and field investigators are using state-of-the-art technology to detect and detain violative imports—from toys to fireworks to lighters to mattresses.
+Well-trained port and field investigators are using state-of-the-art technology to detect and detain violative imports - from toys to fireworks to lighters to mattresses.

-Our port investigators are standing arm-in-arm with inspectors from Customs and Border Protection (CBP).
+As was discussed throughout the morning, our port investigators are standing arm-in-arm with inspectors from Customs and Border Protection (CBP).

 CBP is one of the very best agencies in the government, and we are proud to be collocated with them at the Commercial Targeting and Analysis Center in Washington, and at ports from coast to coast.

-Working together, CPSC and CBP staff prevented more than four million units of violative and hazardous imports from ending up on store shelves during the last fiscal year.
+CPSC and CBP staff prevented more than four million units of violative and hazardous imports from ending up on store shelves during the last fiscal year.

 The more eyes we have on incoming shipments and the more hands we have on potentially violative samples, the safer American consumers will be, and the more level the playing field will be for compliant trade.